ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 - : int = 2500
 ```

-In OCaml, everything has a value and every value has a type.
-Here `50 * 50` is an expression that evaluates to `2500`, which is of type `int` (integer).
+In OCaml, everything has a value, and every value has a type.
+The above example says, “`50 * 50` is an expression that has type `int` (integer) and evaluates to `2500`.”
+Since it is an anonymous expression, the character `-` appears instead of a name.

 Here are examples of other primitive values and types:
 ```ocaml
 # 6.28;;
 - : float = 6.28